HypixelDev/PublicAPI/Documentation/methods/skyblock/auctions_ended.md

 # skyblock/auctions_ended

 ## Description
-Returns SkyBlock auctions which ended in the last 60 seconds (More precisely, whatever time is defined in the "Cache-Control" header of the response).
+Returns SkyBlock auctions which ended in the last 60 seconds (More precisely, whatever time in seconds is defined in the "Age" header of the response, if it is present).

 ## Example Response
 ```js